Samanyu-Madhavarao/Q4-Project-Cookie-Clicker/README.md

 - "Did you sabotage O2?
 'Cause you are taking my breath away."

 ## Ascending
 You are able to ascend in Biscuit Beater if you reach a specific amount of cookies, which is 20 billion cookies achieved.
-If you ever get to this point, you will be rewarded with a 15% increase in cookies per second in total each time you reach this amount of cookies.
+If you ever get to this point, you will be rewarded with a 50% decrease in cookies per second in total each time you reach this amount of cookies.
 You will be rewarded a golden wookie in the upper left hand corner each time you ascend, and this keeps track of the percentage decrease per ascension.

 ![Golden Cookie](https://github.com/Samanyu-Madhavarao/Q4-Project-Cookie-Clicker/blob/master/Cookie%20Clicker/src/imgs/GoldenCookie.png)
 - **Golden Cookie** - Represents the amount of ascensions the player has achieved